Sony HX95 vs RX1

 It is notable that the HX95 offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX1 was succeeded by the Sony RX1R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the HX95 and RX1 can be found, respectively, in the Sony HX95 Manual (free pdf) or the online Sony RX1 Manual.

 So what conclusions can be drawn?
 Is the Sony HX95 better than the Sony RX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.